-This tutorial guides you through setting up your iOS app in Nevercode.
-Nevercode doesn't require any kind of additional software from your side and you don’t even have to write any tedious configuration files full of technical boilerplate.
-We’ll scan your repository and from what you have there our builders find everything they need.
+This tutorial guides you through setting up your iOS app on Nevercode.
+Nevercode doesn't require any kind of additional software or configuration files from your side.
+We’ll scan your repository and from what you have there, our builders find everything they need.
 You’ll just have to confirm what configuration you want to build.

 The guide covers how to: